kamona2692000/Youtube-anaylsis-/README.md

 🛠️ Tools & Technologies
 Power BI: For data processing, analysis, and visualization.

-u can check the project by this link https://drive.google.com/drive/u/2/folders/1Fqz6OGmV0MvrtZSq9o3RvYgZfQNaVada

 DAX (Data Analysis Expressions): For advanced calculations and metrics.

 Excel/CSV: For initial data cleaning and preparation.

-YouTube API: For extracting trending video data (if applicable).
+u can check the project by this link https://drive.google.com/drive/u/2/folders/1Fqz6OGmV0MvrtZSq9o3RvYgZfQNaVada